 A variety of accommodation is available on the Icefields Parkway.

-- Hotels Explore your options through Banff Lake Louise Tourism or Tourism Jasper.
+- Explore your hotel options through Banff Lake Louise Tourism or Tourism Jasper

-- Hostels There four year-round wilderness hostels on the Icefields Parkway.
-Learn more from HI Canada.
+- There five year-round Hostelling International (HI) wilderness hostels on the Icefields Parkway.

-- Campgrounds There are eleven seasonal campgrounds on the Icefields Parkway.
-Learn more from Banff National Park Camping and Jasper National Park Camping.
+- There are eleven seasonal campgrounds on the Icefields Parkway:

 Services and amenities: Services are only available from June through September and include four hotels with dining, gifts and souvenirs.
 Most day use areas have dry toilets.
 There is one gas station in 232 km.
 Bring refreshments and fill up before you depart.